ENVIRONMENTAL SUSTAINABILITY AND INTERNATIONAL COOPERATION SEMINARS

 Final test

-DICAM-UNITRENTO students with at least 80% attendance to the seminars (4 over 5 seminars) and pass the final test will be awarded 1 credit type F.
+DICAM-UNITRENTO students who attend at least 80% of the seminars (4 over 5 seminars) IN PRESENCE and pass the final test will be awarded 1 credit type F.

 Students from other departments of UNITRENTO will have to ask their department secretaries about credit recognition.